 DFSV has operated a testing program since 2006 to monitor the quality and safety of Victorian dairy products.
 The considerable volume of data generated provides an industry-wide view of the occurrence of indicator and pathogenic organisms in Victorian dairy products.
 This has allowed DFSV to analyse trends in the microbiological quality of products and enabled manufacturers to benchmark their results against other manufacturers of similar products.

-More extensive microbiological testing and measurement of selected chemical parameters are now included to provide definitive data on compliance with the Food Standards Code.
-If testing results fall outside the Code criteria for food safety specified in Section 27 of the code, DFSV will take appropriate action to control the product risk.
+The data enables assessment of compliance with the Australia New Zealand Food Standards Code (the Code).
+If test results fall outside the criteria for food safety specified in Section 27 of the code, DFSV will take appropriate action to address the product risk.

-As a compliance monitoring tool, the expanded program adds to the data indicating effective implementation of food safety programs and provides additional verification of the effectiveness of the industry’s food safety systems.
+As a compliance monitoring tool, the program provides an additional verification of the effectiveness of the industry’s food safety systems.

-Additional analysis provides DFSV with enhanced data on food safety risk across the industry at product and manufacturer level, supplies valuable data for determining the ability of various products to support the growth of pathogens and informs technical support activities.
+Analysis of the data provides DFSV with an enhanced understanding of food safety risk across the industry at product and manufacturer level, supplies valuable data for determining the ability of various products to support the growth of pathogens and informs technical activities.

-Each year the program will be reviewed to ensure that testing remains risk based and cost effective.
-Any emerging issues or risks that may impact on dairy food safety will also be considered at this time.
+Each year the program is reviewed to ensure that the testing remains risk based and cost effective.
+Any emerging issues or risks that may impact on dairy food safety are also considered at this time.

-Performance reports and results are provided back to industry, enabling manufacturers to benchmark their performance against de-identified manufacturers of similar products.
+Performance reports and results are provided to all program participants, enabling manufacturers to benchmark their performance against de-identified manufacturers of similar products.

-The national AMRA Survey is funded by Dairy Australia and is approved annually by the Department of Agriculture and Water Resources.
+The national AMRA Survey is funded by the Department of Agriculture and Water Resources.
 The survey monitors raw milk for the potential presence of agricultural, veterinary and environmental chemical residues.

 The survey is integral to verifying the effectiveness of dairy industry systems to control residues in the milk supply.
 As well as providing assurance to the domestic market, the results from the survey play a critical role in maintaining international market access.

-Annual reports and further information is available on the Dairy Australia website.
+Annual reports are available on the Dairy Australia website.